 Ally Bank offers the first type of rising rate CD.
 Called a “Raise Your Rate” CD, Ally offers a 2-year term CD with the option to change the rate once during the term.
-This CD is ideal for those who think rates may be going up, and doesn’t want to be stuck with a lower rate.
+It also offers a 4-year bump up CD that allows you to change the rate twice.
+These CDs are ideal for those who think rates may be going up, and doesn’t want to be stuck with a lower rate.